-- 8. Thermal ablation or SABR is reasonable therapy for patients with pulmonary oligometastases, particularly for patients considered high-risk for resection or who refuse resection. - Strongly Agree: 58% Agree: 25% Neutral: 8% Disagree: 8% Strongly Disagree: 0%
+8. Thermal ablation or stereotactic ablative body radiotherapy (SABR) is reasonable therapy for patients with pulmonary oligometastases particularly for patients considered high-risk for resection or refuse resection.

+Strongly Agree: 58% Agree: 25% Neutral: 8% Disagree: 8% Strongly Disagree: 0%

-Lung Perfusion for Metastasis
+Lung perfusion for metastasis

-Isolated lung perfusion (ILP) is a surgical technique developed to deliver high-dose chemotherapy to the lung, minimizing systemic exposure by selectively delivering the agent though the pulmonary artery and selectively diverting venous effluent.
-ILP has the theoretical advantage of delivering high-dose drug treatment to the lung while limiting exposure of sensitive critical organs, thus avoiding severe complications.
-Moreover, ILP minimizes the effect of active drug loss from renal metabolism of the drugs [63].
-The lung was identified as an ideal organ for isolated perfusion because of its symmetry, exclusive arterial supply from the pulmonary artery, venous drainage into 2 pulmonary veins, and tolerance for hyperthermic conditions without significantly impairing systemic function [64-66].
-Johnston and colleagues [67] began research into ILP in 1983, investigating the toxicity and pharmacokinetics of doxorubicin in addition to the effect of hyperthermia on lung function and uptake of doxorubicin during ILP.
+Isolated lung perfusion (ILP) is a surgical technique developed to deliver high-dose chemotherapy to the lung, minimizing systemic exposure selectively delivering agent though the pulmonary artery and selectively diverting venous effluent.
+ILP has the theoretical advantage of delivering high dose drug treatment to the lung while limiting exposure of sensitive critical organs, thus avoiding severe complications.
+Moreover, ILP minimizes the impact of active drug loss from renal metabolism of the drugs.
+[63] The lung was identified as an ideal organ for isolated perfusion because of its symmetry, exclusive arterial supply from the pulmonary artery, venous drainage into two pulmonary veins, and tolerance for hyperthermic conditions without significantly impairing systemic function.
+[64-66] Johnston began research into ILP in 1983, investigating the toxicity and pharmacokinetics of doxorubicin in addition to the effect of hyperthermia on lung function and uptake of doxorubicin during ILP.
+[67]

-There are two perfusion techniques: a single pass and a recirculating blood circuit.
-The single pass removes the venous effluent after circulating the chemotherapeutic agent through the lung one time versus a recirculating blood circuit that collects the effluent and redelivers the drug to the lung.
-Technical variations include antegrade versus retrograde perfusion, blood flow occlusion techniques, endovascular blood flow occlusion, delayed clamp release, and selective endovascular pulmonary artery perfusion [68].
+There are two perfusion techniques-a single pass and a recirculating blood circuit.
+The single pass removes the venous effluent after circulating the chemotherapeutic agent through the lung one time versus a recirculating blood circuit which collects the effluent and redelivers the drug to the lung.
+Technical variations include antegrade vs retrograde perfusion, blood flow occlusion techniques, endovascular blood flow occlusion, delayed clamp release and selective endovascular pulmonary artery perfusion.
+[68]

-In 1995, Pass and colleagues [69] conducted a phase I trial looking at the safety and feasibility of ILP with tumor necrosis factor- α and interferon- γ in 15 patients.
-Three partial responses were seen within 8 weeks of ILP; however, new nodules or regrowth appeared 7 to 9 months postoperatively.
-The nonperfused side in all patients, exhibited stable or worsening disease by 8 weeks postoperatively [69].
-In 1996, Ratto and colleagues [70] performed cisplatin-based ILP in 6 patients with lung metastases from sarcoma.
-The authors completed all procedures without complications intraoperatively and no intraoperative or postoperative deaths.
-In 2 of 6 patients, a "contusion syndrome" occurred-radiographic signs of interstitial and alveolar edema.
+In 1995, Pass and colleagues conducted a phase I trial looking at the safety and feasibility of ILP with TNF- $\alpha$ and interferon- $\gamma$ in 15 patients.
+Three partial responses were seen within 8 weeks of ILP however new nodules or regrowth appeared 7-9 months postoperatively.
+In all patients the non-perfused side exhibited stable or worsening disease by 8 weeks postoperatively.
+[69] In 1996, Ratto and colleagues performed cisplatin based ILP in 6 patients with lung metastases from sarcoma.
+[70] The authors completed all procedures without complications intraoperatively and no intraoperative or postoperative deaths.
+In 2 of 6 cases a "contusion syndrome" occurred-radiographic signs of interstitial and alveolar edema.
 At 13 months, 4 of 6 patients were alive without evidence of disease recurrence.
-One patient died of extrapulmonary metastases, and 1 patient had distant disease relapse.
+One patient died of extrapulmonary metastases and one patient had distant disease relapse.
 Chemotherapy toxicity occurred in none of the patients.
-In addition, they performed staged lung perfusion on 2 patients with bilateral disease and determined it was safe.

-In a second human study performed by Schröder and colleagues [71], 4 patients with sarcoma lung metastases underwent ILP with high-dose cisplatin and hyperthermia.
+Additionally, they performed staged lung perfusion on two patients with bilateral disease and determined it was safe.
+In a second human study performed by Schröder and colleagues, 4 patients with sarcoma lung metastases underwent ILP with high-dose cisplatin and hyperthermia.
 Two of these patients had bilateral disease.
 Three patients were alive and disease free at 12 months.
-The fourth patient died of cerebral metastases without evidence of local disease recurrence [71].
+The fourth patient died from cerebral metastases without evidence of local disease recurrence.
+[71]

-Burt and colleagues [72] conducted a phase I trial of ILP with doxorubicin for patients with unresectable sarcoma pulmonary metastases.
-Of 8 patients who were enrolled, 7 were treated with 40 mg/m2 or less, and 1 patient received 80 mg/m2.
-There were no perioperative deaths.
-Six patients died of disease on follow-up out to 28 months.
+Burt and colleagues conducted a phase I trial of ILP with doxorubicin for patients with unresectable sarcoma pulmonary metastases.
+[72] Eight patients were enrolled, 7 patients were treated with 40 mg/m2 or less and 1 patient received 80 mg/m2.
+There were no perioperative deaths, 6 patients died of disease on follow up out to 28 months.
 Unfortunately, there were no partial or complete responses to treatment.
-Only 1 patient showed stabilization of the lesions in the perfused lung compared with the contralateral lung.
+Only 1 patient showed stabilization of the lesions in the perfused lung when compared to the contralateral lung.